DntTstMe/Workin-Life-Away/README.md

 N/A

 ## Usage
-* Add description of your event ot the text box and click save.
+* Add description of your event of the text box and click save.
 Saved events will repopulate upon screen refresh.
 Past hours are a sea foam color, the current hour is darker green, and the future hours are a turquoise/teal